 - Wait out sudden whitewater, rather than trying to walk through it (even if that means missing your flight).

 - Permits go fast so reserve them as soon as you can — up to one year in advance.
-Fees are $15-$20 per person, per night, for a maximum of five days.
+Kalalau camping permit fees are $15-$20 per person, per night, for a maximum of five days.

 Once you get to the idyllic and secluded Napali Coast State Park, don’t be surprised if you feel a bit of deja vu.
 This dramatic backdrop was featured in the opening scene of all three “Jurassic Park” movies.

 Bottom line, the views are hard to beat along the Kalalau Trail and there are hiking options, making this suitable for everyone.
 Bring your camera when you hike Kauai.
 You can’t take a bad photo along this gorgeous route.

 Let the experienced concierge staff at Koloa Landing Resort, the best Kauai beach resort, help guide you in hiking the Kalalau Trail, by calling 808-240–6609.
-We’ll let you know the weather and swim forecasts to help you make the best decision for planning your perfect scenic day hike!
+We’ll let you know the weather and swim forecasts to help you make the best decision for planning your perfect scenic day hike and checking one from your adventure bucket list!